samuelmgaines/ranking-algorithm/README.md

 ## The Improved Ranking System

-Optimization problem $(1)$ is valid and prioritizes consistency, but there are a few features that can be viewed as problematic.
+Optimization problem $(1)$ is valid and prioritizes consistency, but there are a few features that could be viewed as problematic.
 We make small changes to the formulation to solve these problems.

 ### Respecting Head-To-Head Results